DariaMayer/ToDoListTesting/README.md

 # ToDoListTesting | Bug Reports API (ShortVer)

+# The project “ToDOList” was created for people who want to plan tasks for a day and mark their completed status.
+***What has been done:***
+-	Manual and API test cases have been created
+-	Manual and API test cases have been reproduced
+-	API bug reports have been completed

+Click on  the link to see the test documentation: https://docs.google.com/spreadsheets/d/1Ma0gFuO7xEbP-pbIKgqiWh-aWV2B3zBiR3mjaq580mI/edit#gid=0

+***Conclusion:***

+Test documentation for the project has been created without specification.
+To complete test cases and provide sufficiency test coverage I used pairwise testing technique.
+I used basic methods of REST API to provide backend logic tasting such as POST, PATCH, GET and DELETE.
+To illustrate the result of my work bug reports were added to READ.ME

 ## <span style="color: orange">1.3 The possibility of creating task with long title (256 characters) - Medium Priority </span>

 **Description**